caseynbrock/murnaghan2017/README.md

 ## Notes
 * "invalid error encountered in power" error usually means raw energy data is bad.
 You can read energies.dat or visualize with plot_murnaghan.py
+* The integration tests call and run their respective dft codes.
+Thus an integration test will fail if that code is not installed, which is okay if you don't plan to use that code.
+* The integration tests compare energy and other results from a dft calculation to references results I generated.
+Your results could be slightly different than mine because of small differences between versions and installations of the code.
+Because of this, I set some hopefully reasonable tolerances for comparing these results.
+If an integration test fails because of an assertion error, it could be that the tolerances are still too strict.